Weirunnn/Exploratory-Data-Analysis-Project-for-Data-Insights/README.md

-# R Exploratory Data Analysis
+# Exploratory Data Analysis in R

+## Overview
-This project demonstrates exploratory data analysis using R and R Markdown.
+This project performs exploratory data analysis (EDA) using R to uncover patterns, trends, and relationships within a dataset.

-The analysis includes data cleaning, descriptive statistics, and visualization to better understand patterns in the dataset.
+## Purpose
+The goal of this project is to demonstrate how data can be explored and analyzed to generate insights and support decision-making.

+## Features
+- Data cleaning and preprocessing
+- Summary statistics
+- Pattern and trend discovery
+- Data visualization
+- Insight generation

-## Tools
+## Tech Stack
 - R
-- R Markdown
+- Data Analysis
 - Data Visualization

-- Statistical Analysis
+## What I Learned
+- Exploratory data analysis techniques
+- Identifying patterns in datasets
+- Data cleaning and transformation
+- Communicating insights through visualization

-## Author
+## Future Improvements

-Weiran Zeng
+- Build automated analysis pipeline
+- Add interactive dashboards
+- Integrate with larger data workflows